 A milk blister, also called a milk bleb, causes similar pain as a plugged duct but is distinguished by a small white dot on the nipple.
 This is caused by either milk clogging and drying in the nipple pore or a small piece of skin growing over the nipple pore that prevents the milk from flowing freely.

-Natural Remedies for Plugged Ducts & Milk Blisters
+Natural Remedies for Milk Blebs and Plugged Ducts

 When experiencing any type of breast inflammation, one of the easiest things you do is apply warm compresses and massage the area.
 Taking a hot shower and massaging the inflamed, clogged area can help to push the clog through the duct and allow the milk to flow freely.
 It is also beneficial to breastfeed or pump as often as you can to encourage the milk flow through your breast.
 As painful as this may be, it is important to keep milk flowing because it can help unclog the duct.

-The other key things you need to do is try to get some rest.
+The other key things you need to do to naturally treat milk blebs and plugged ducts is to try to get some rest.
 This may sound impossible especially if you have several young children to care for, but it is crucial to allow your body time to rest and heal.
 Even if you cannot actually go lie down to sleep, try to sit and relax instead of doing chores around the house.